chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 Nothing needs to be changed here.

 You are ready to run the first-level analysis.
-Click Go to run.
+Click 'Go' to run.
 On BEAR, this should only take a few minutes.

 <h3>Examining the FEAT output</h3>